Transformosa/bimU.io.Docs/docs/embed-in-other-applications.md

 Microsoft SharePoint is a web-based collaborative platform that integrates with Microsoft Office.
 Organizations use SharePoint to create websites and manage documents.
 There two types of user interface: Classic and Modren.
 Classic SharePoint was a traditional look while Modern SharePoint is a whole new experience introduced to create responsive websites for different devices and screen sizes.
 Modern SharePoint exists only in SharePoint Online.

+!!! warning "You might need to ask your IT administrator to whitelist bimU.io URL if it is blocked."

 - **Modern SharePoint Page**

 ![Screenshot](images/sharepointmodern.png){: class="center" style="width:500px"}

 Simply add an **Embed** web part in a Modern SharePoint Page and insert either **Embed URL** or **IFrame** code copied from a bimU.io model.
-You might need to ask your IT administrator to whitelist bimU.io URL if it is blocked.

 - **Classic SharePoint Page**

 ![Screenshot](images/sharepointclassic.png){: class="center" style="width:500px"}

 You can insert a **Page Viewer** web part in a Classic SharePoint Page.
 Then open the tool pane and paste an **Embed URL** copied from a bimU.io model in the Link text box.
-You might want to adjust a bit the layout and the appearance to make it look better.
-Also ask your IT administrator to whitelist bimU.io URL if it is blocked.
+You might want to adjust the layout and the appearance a bit to make it look better.

 ### Embed in Your Own Website